-labels description Custom attributes to include with event data, which can be queried like regular attributes.
-You can use labels to organize entities into meaningful collections that can be selected using filters and tokens . required false type Map of key-value pairs.
+labels description Custom attributes to include with event data, which can be accessed using filters and tokens .
+In contrast to annotations, you can use labels to create meaningful collections that can be selected with API filtering and sensuctl filtering .
+Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required false type Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
+Values can be any valid UTF-8 string.

+"labels": {

+"environment": "development",

+"region": "us-west-2"

+}

+'''

+annotations

+description

+Non-identifying metadata to include with event data, which can be

+accessed using filters and tokens.
+You can use annotations to add data

+that's meaningful to people or external tools interacting with Sensu.

+In contrast to labels, annotations cannot be used in API filtering or

+sensuctl filtering and do not impact Sensu's internal performance.

+false

+required

-Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations required false type Map of key-value pairs.
-Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "slack-channel": "#monitoring", "playbook": "www.example.url" }
+Map of key-value pairs.
+Keys and values can be any valid UTF-8 string.

-Arbitrary, non-identifying metadata to include with event data.
-In contrast to labels, annotations are not used internally by Sensu and cannot be used to identify entities.
-You can use annotations to add data that helps people or external tools interacting with Sensu.
+type

+default

+null

+example

+"annotations": {

+"managed-by": "ops",

+"playbook": "www.example.url"

+}

+'''